Feature request #4358

 New description: I would say one way to handle this would be to have a tree list like in Qt Designer that shows you the controls that you can pick and bring it forward or back.

-#4 Updated by Thaddeus - over 5 years ago
+#4 Updated by Thaddeus - almost 11 years ago

 - File Inkscape_ClickOnXMLeditor.png added